RafaGago/logger-bench/README.md

 * Timestamping at the consumer side.

 * Timestamps from boot time.
 Real calendar time has to be parsed from the file names (they contain the calendar and machine boot counter).
-If a conversion is desired the log lines must be processed by an external script.
+If a conversion to calendar time is desired the log lines must be processed by an external script.

-* The format string has to be a literal _always_.
+* The format string has _always_ to be a literal.

 mal
 ---

 * Timestamping at the consumer side.

-* Timestamps from boot.
+* Timestamps from boot time.
 Real calendar time has to be parsed from the file names (they contain the calendar and machine boot counter).
-If a conversion is desired the log lines must be processed by an external script.
+If a conversion to calendar time is desired the log lines must be processed by an external script.

 * The format string has to be a literal _always_.